-Visiting Korea in September | Weather, Best Festivals and What to Pack [2023]
+South Korea in September 2025 | Weather + Best Festivals in Seoul and Beyond

 After the searing temperatures and exhausting humidity of Korea in August, we all breathe a collective sigh of relief in Korea in September.